dhellmann/pymotw-3/source/itertools/index.rst

 .. {{{end}}}

-This example uses :func:`imap` to multiply the numbers in the range 0 through 4 by 2.
+This example uses :func:`map` to multiply the numbers in the range 0 through 4 by 2.

 .. literalinclude:: itertools_repeat_map.py